 I feel so fortunate to report I haven’t needed IV fluids in almost 2 months.
-I attribute this progress to successfully getting my nausea under control at The POTS Treatment Center.
-However, this post is not about the treatment center, how it has helped me, or me encouraging you to try the center.
+I attribute this progress to learning how to control my body a bit better at The POTS Treatment Center and therefore experience nausea less frequently.
+This may just be to less stress in my life recently.
+Time will tell.
+However, this post is not about the treatment center and how it has helped me (or not).
 Not everyone can or wants to go to the treatment center, not everyone will be helped by it, and some people just want to know about IV fluids and POTS.
 Well, wonder no more; here I am!
-There was a time for me when going 2 months without requiring IV fluids was unimaginable.
 IV fluids often helped my POTS symptoms more than any drug ever could.
-Unfortunately, there is not a ton of information out there on IV fluids for POTS when one “Googles” unless you’re ready to go wading through some forum discussions.
+Unfortunately, at the time I am writing this, there is not a ton of information out there on IV fluids for POTS when one “Googles” unless you’re ready to go wading through some forum discussions.
 Even then, it does not seem as though all of the questions people have are answered.
-As always, this post is not medical advice, it is my personal medical experience!
+As always, this post is not medical advice or me claiming what I say is fact, it is my personal medical experience.
 I want those of you not familiar with me to know I’ve been sick enough with POTS where I only got out of bed for minutes a day, constantly vomited, and getting enough fluids was a huge issue.
 My point is, I am approaching this topic from a place of understanding what it is like to barely be able to roll over in bed, let alone stay hydrated.
 Here we go…

 Getting The Order